HlexNC/DiaPredictor/README.md

 This page sets up the initial configuration and layout for the web app.
 The `st.set_page_config` function is used to define the page title, icon, and layout style.
 The title and introductory text explain the purpose of the web app.
 This section also outlines the app's key features, such as dataset exploration, data visualizations, and model comparison.
 Finally, users are encouraged to use the sidebar to navigate through other sections of the app.

+*The entirety of the page was handled by Name1 Elbermawy.*

 #### Original and Modified Dataset Overview Page

 These pages provide overviews of the datasets.
 The page of the modified dataset outlines the key transformations applied to improve its quality and suitability for analysis.

 The `st.set_page_config` function sets the page title and icon.
 The dataset is loaded using the `load_modified_dataset` function, which uses `pandas` to read the dataset from a CSV file.
 The page then displays a sample of the dataset and its statistical summary using `st.write`.

+*The entirety of the page was handled by Name1 Elbermawy.*

 #### Model Training Comparison Page Code Explanation